Ex-NFL cheerleader details extreme weight loss methods former teammates would adopt

 “There was one practice where a girl sweated herself out in the car and she passed out and had to go to the hospital.
 The director told us to get the ambulance to park on the side and no one would know.”

-Davis said even though she was only making $10-per-hour, Saints cheerleaders were told to keep up their appearances at all times, including wearing makeup at all times, have nails manicured at all times and have a spray tan for games and appearances.
+Davis said even though she was only making $10 per hour, Saints cheerleaders were told to keep up their appearances at all times, including wearing makeup at all times, have nails manicured at all times and have a spray tan for games and appearances.
 Davis said the cheerleaders had to pay for all these beauty requirements.

 COWBOYS STAR EZEKIEL ELLIOTT BLASTS NFL AFTER FINE FOR POST-TD DONATION TO SALVATION ARMY